 This document is intended as a specification of the protocol used for the communication between clients and servers to perform certain management operations on objects stored and maintained by a key management system.
 These objects are referred to as Managed Objects in this specification.
 They include symmetric and asymmetric cryptographic keys, digital certificates, and templates used to simplify the creation of objects and control their use.
-Managed Objects are management system, obtain objects from the system, destroy objects from the system, and search for objects maintained by the system.
+Managed Objects are managed with operations that include the ability to generate cryptographic keys, register objects with the key management system, obtain objects from the system, destroy objects from the system, and search for objects maintained by the system.
 Managed Objects also have associated attributes, which are named values stored by the key management system and are obtained from the system via operations.
 Certain attributes are added, modified, or deleted by operations.